Corporate Services Contact Us

 18. Prosecution evidence

-After the charges are framed, and the accused pleads guilty, then the court requires the prosecution to produce evidence to prove the guilt of the accused.
-The prosecution is required to support their evidence with statements from its witnesses.
+After the charges are framed and the accused pleads guilty, the court requires the prosecution to produce evidence to prove the guilt of the accused.
+The prosecution is required to support its evidence with statements from its witnesses.
 This process is called "examination in chief".
-The magistrate has the power to issue summons to any person as a witness or order him to produce any document.
+The magistrate has the power to issue a summons to any person as a witness or order them to produce any document.

 19. Statement of the accused